johnsportfolio225/Heater-Zone-Simulations/README.md

 Code Explanation(s):

+  Heater Simulations:

     Zone1_MATLAB.mlx: A live script that experiemnts with the first zone in the extruder system.
 This script contains many comments and explanations.
 It is NOT finalized, but rather a foundation for the project in the future.

     AllZones.m: A script that incorporates all zones in the extruder system.
 For the time being this is experimental, but this will serve as the final foundation when tuning multiple zones at once.

+  Sytstem Identification Testing:

     DataAllocation.m: A script that pulls the data of the system from a .xslx in the SQL server.
 This reads the data and stores it respectively into a table within matlab.

     TransferFuncEst.m: This script performs system identification on Zone 1 of the extruder heater system using MATLAB’s System Identification Toolbox.

     Zone1_SIDTB_Experimentation: A script that utilizes the results of the Sys ID Toolbox for the plant model.
 Code is similar to 'Zone1_MATLAB.mlx'

 Key Features: